Discover Natural Pest Control for Gardens Using Predators

 If you've ever wondered why insects breed in the numbers they do, it is because many don't survive.
 When the birds go to roost, it's time for the bats.
 Bats gorge themselves nightly so they are an excellent animal to have around.
 Contrary to many reports on the internet, bats do consume mosquitoes but the estimate of 1,000 mosquitoes in an hour is wrong.
 If mosquitoes were the only insects available, then perhaps but bats eat a variety of small insects.
 If you have bats already they are exciting to watch as they twist and turn in mid flight to catch their prey.

 The downside with having bats living in your barn or house is their feces smells and in many areas bats are protected and can't be removed.
-However for gardeners guano is an excellent fertilizer.
+However for gardeners guano is an excellent, albeit strong fertilizer.

-Not all bats eat insects, there are also fruit bats and even bats which eat fish.
+Not all bats eat insects, there are also fruit bats and even bats that eat fish.
 To bring bats into your garden, consider a bat box for them to roost.

 How to Encourage Owls to Nest in Your Area